Savo Milošević

 Savo Milošević (Саво Милошевић, /sh/; born 2 September 1973) is a Serbian professional football manager and former player.

-A former forward, he signed for English club Aston Villa after making a name for himself at Partizan.
+A former forward, Milošević was Aston Villa's record signing after making a name for himself at Partizan.
 He would go on to spend the vast majority of his career in Spain, where he amassed La Liga totals of 91 goals in 241 games for Zaragoza, Espanyol, Celta and Osasuna.
 Over the course of his 16-year professional career, Milošević played for eight clubs and scored over 220 goals in nearly 600 official appearances.

 At the international level, Milošević played for the national team of FR Yugoslavia (later renamed Serbia and Montenegro) and Serbia, making over 100 caps for both teams combined.
 He appeared in two World Cups and one European Championship, at which he earned the Golden Boot at Euro 2000.

 Club career

 Partizan

 Milošević started playing football at the age of six and spent his youth in the Drina Valley.
 At the age of 14, he was spotted by Partizan scouts, who convinced the club to secure his transfer for 5,000 Deutsche Mark.

 In 1992, Milošević made his senior debut for Partizan, scoring 14 goals in 31 games during his first season at the club.
 He went on to score an impressive 21 and 30 league goals in his next two seasons respectively – competition-bests in both years – as the Belgrade-based club won back-to-back national championships, including the double in the 1993–94 season.